bredele/artery/Readme.md

 Artery makes easy to reuse small modules or apps like express do with middlewares.

  > Think of the chat module in Gmail.
 That's the same that you have in Google docs or Google+.
 Doing 3 times the same module would be a waste of time and money!
-Now, using Artery you would code the module once and use it in 3 differents apps.
+Now, using Artery you would code the module once and use it in 3 differents apps (probably what's google is doing).

 #### Features:
   - Middleware engine